Our Elected Officials

 More information about Senator Cruz’s position on issues affecting Texans can be found on his website at https://www.cruz.senate.gov/?p=issues.
 To contact Senator Cruz, please visit https://www.cruz.senate.gov/?p=email_senator.

-Congressman Roger Williams has been the U.S. Representative for Texas’s 25th congressional district since 2013.
-He is a member of the Republican Party.
-Previously, he served under Governor Rick Perry as Secretary of State of Texas from November 2004 to July 1, 2007.
+Congressman Lloyd Doggett has been the U.S. Representative for Texas’s 37th congressional district since 2023.
+He is a member of the Democrat Party.

 Texas State Senator